cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 Almost all of computer science and what we know as digital culture follows a design principle of distributable packages that allow different humans (and the non-humans like internet browsers, computer servers and operating systems) to do simple or complex things.

-As we saw previously software engineers make useful **abstractions** - the functions and commands we can use to make our computers do things, often attached to buttons and screens to help **abstract away** the hard digital labour of data infrastructure of very complex data processing - while we normal humans get on with the very important work of digital art or shouting at people across the digital barricades with bizarre semiotic memes.
+As we saw previously software engineers make useful **abstractions** - the functions and commands we can use to make our computers do things, often attached to buttons and screens to help **abstract away** the hard digital labour of data infrastructure of very complex data processing - while we normal humans get on with the very important work of digital art or shouting at people on the internet.

 Everything digital depends on these packages - really little helpful toolkits - often labours of love and ranting by little known engineers and enthusiasts.

-We're going to look at a set of toolkits - one among many - that help non-software engineers do things with technology.
-Once you play with these kits you will start to recognise other kits and packages and begin to understand how to use them
+We're going to look at one toolkit - Processing -  one among many - that help non-software engineers do things with technology.
+Once you play with these kits you will start to recognise other kits and packages and begin to understand how to use them.

 ### Adventures in Processing

 ![Skill Covered](https://img.shields.io/badge/skill-Processing-magenta.svg?longCache=true&style=plastic)
 ![Skill Covered](https://img.shields.io/badge/skill-JavaScript-blue.svg?longCache=true&style=plastic)

 Processing is a programming environment developed specifically **for artists** to make interactive digital work online and for installations.
 It's incredibly powerful.
 We are going to look at the most recent developments in [p5.js](https://p5js.org) which is processing embedded in a contemporary web browser.
-You'll need to use google chrome or Firefox to follow these resources; please do no use Microsoft Edge it does unexpected things we've not tested on.
+Some very simple tags in an `.html` file links to the processing library so you can run processing sketches online easily.
+You'll need to use google chrome or Firefox to follow these resources; please do no use Microsoft Edge it does unexpected things we've not tested.

-Using processing this way, you can display it on pretty much any browser and offers scope for mobile devices and cheap ways to build installations on more modest platforms like Raspberry Pi rather than having to have a big energy hungry PC hidden behind the scenes.
+Using processing this way, you can display it on pretty much any browser and offers scope for mobile devices and cheap ways to build installations on modest cheap platforms like [Raspberry Pi](https://www.raspberrypi.org/) rather than having to have a big energy hungry PC hidden behind the scenes.

-I like it because learning processing this way you also learn javascript which most of the web is run on so plenty of transferable skills.
+You'll also learn the basics of programming with other languages like javascript, which Processing is like another easier abstraction of and languages like [Arduino](https://arduino.cc/) which you can use for physical computing with sensors.
+Most of the web is run on languages like javascript, so learning Processing gives you plenty of transferable skills.

 It also makes playing and sharing with other people really easy as we shall see by using the [openprocessing](http://openprocessing.org) website, to hack and play with processing code.